carlohamalainen/carlohamalainen.github.io/_posts/2020-04-25-vim-neovim.md

     map <Leader>0 :e /home/carlo/0.txt<CR>

-Editing remote files is straightforward on Linux but on Windows 7 one has to use Putty's pscp.
+Editing remote files is straightforward on Linux but on Windows 7 one has to use PuTTY's pscp.
 In an enterprise environment there seem to be group policy settings that interfere with the default shell (or maybe my Cygwin environment does something - I can't work out what the difference is).

-First set up Putty, then set Vim's ``_vimrc`` or Neovim's ``init.vim``.
+First set up PuTTY, then set Vim's ``_vimrc`` or Neovim's ``init.vim``.

-## Putty Session
+## PuTTY Session

 Create a new Session.
 I called mine ``server``: